chris-koester-db/lakehouse_federation_bulk_ingest/README.md

 # Lakehouse Federation Bulk Ingest

-Provides a mechanism for ingesting very large tables into Databricks via [Lakehouse Federation](https://docs.databricks.com/en/query-federation/index.html).
+Provides a mechanism for ingesting large tables into Databricks via [Lakehouse Federation](https://docs.databricks.com/en/query-federation/index.html).
 It works by dynamically generating N queries that each retrieve a range from the source table.
 The query ranges are contiguous and don't overlap.
 The queries are then executed concurrently with a specified degree of parallelism in a Databricks Job foreach task.

 ![Lakehouse Federation ingest diagram](assets/lakefed_ingest_diagram.png "Lakehouse Federation ingest diagram")